 This day was the best part of 10 day itinerary to Sri Lanka.
 We had snorkeling planned for the day at the Pigeon Island National Park.
 We had booked everything from our hotel itself including a guide.
 None of us are good swimmers, so a guide was a must.
-Even though he hardly spoke English, he was a huge help and it would have been impossible to enjoy snorkeling around the island like we did with his help.
+Even though he hardly spoke English, he was a huge help and it would have been impossible to enjoy snorkeling around the island as we did with his help.
 Snorkeling somehow never gets old or boring.
-The experience was magical and it amazed me with the immense variety of colourful fish it has to offer.
+The experience was magical and it amazed me with the immense variety of colorful fish it has to offer.
 It is like visiting a totally different world than ours.
-But no matter how great it is, it is also very tiring, and as energy left us and the crowd around started getting busier we reluctantly decided to return back to our hotel.
+But no matter how great it is, it is also very tiring, and as the energy left us and the crowd around started getting busier we reluctantly decided to return back to our hotel.

 After lunch, we felt like having a nice, relaxing body massage.
 We did visit a couple of local spas, but somehow they just did not fancy us.
 They looked a bit dodgy and unreliable and we had no choice but to skip the massage plan.
-Even if that let down our spirits for a couple of minutes, once we were back on the beach, playing in the sea water, we soon forgot about it.
+Even if that let down our spirits for a couple of minutes, once we were back on the beach, playing in the seawater, we soon forgot about it.

 Day 5 of Sri Lanka: Kandy

 The next day.
-It was tempting not to miss the sun rise from the beach and we got up early again.
+It was tempting not to miss the sunrise from the beach and we got up early again.
 Our next destination was Kandy, the cultural capital of Sri Lanka.
 It was the main destination in our list of things to see in Sri Lanka and I looked forward to it.

 On our way there, we took a halt in Matale, at a spice garden.
 It is an interesting place with a variety of plants and trees of medicinal value.
 The best part was the awesome leg massage we got from some students training at that place.
-The worst part, which I realise only now, was shopping their unnecessary, extravagant products.
+The worst part, which I realize only now, was shopping for their unnecessary, extravagant products.

 Local Kandyan dance

 Our next stop was lunch at Honeypot restaurant, in Kandy.
-We loved the location and food here so much, that we returned here again next day.
-Then we had another stop at a diamond shop, where we got a chance see a nice documentary on how gems are actually found and processed to what we see in the shops and it definitely seems like a tonne of hard work to me.
+We loved the location and food here so much, that we returned here again the next day.
+Then we had another stop at a diamond shop, where we got a chance to see a nice documentary on how gems are actually found and processed to what we see in the shops and it definitely seems like a tonne of hard work to me.
 There we also saw a variety of diamonds on display.

 Kandy disappointed us in one way and that was its huge traffic, like any other bustling city in Asia.
 It took us ages to reach our hotel in the city and finally when we did, we were very relieved.
 After drinks and dinner at a nearby pub, we ended our day.